Krzysztof Charamsa

-Krzysztof Olaf Charamsa ([ˈkʂɨʂtɔf xaˈramsa]; born 5 August 1972) is a Polish Catholic theologian and author.
-In 2015, after declaring he was homosexual and in a relationship, he was suspended from his position as a Catholic priest and removed from several previous posts in the Roman Curia.
+Krzysztof Olaf Charamsa ([ˈkʂɨʂtɔf xaˈramsa]; born 5 August 1972) is a Polish theologian and author.
+In 2015, after declaring he was homosexual and in a relationship, he was suspended a divinis from his position as a Catholic priest and removed from all his previous posts in the Roman Curia.

 Early life and education

 Charamsa was born on 5 August 1972 in Gdynia, Poland.
 His father worked as an economist, and his mother was a devout Catholic.